yoyomonem/ProgramScriptPlusPlus/README.md

-# NoodleScript
+# ProgramScript++
-This is a simple interpreted programming language that has syntax and features heavily inspired by Python, but with an Italian twist!
+This is a simple interpreted programming language that has syntax and features heavily inspired by Python and MATLAB, but with a program-optimal twist!

 # Syntax and Features
 ## Comments